iuscommunity/sphinx_iuscommunity/pages/Testimonials.rst

     The IUS Community project has provided AppCove, Inc. and all of our clients the perfect mix of stability and functionality.
-IUS has enabled us to focus on our core competencies (software development) while being confident that t he packages we use are as secure and up-to-date as possible.
+IUS has enabled us to focus on our core competencies (software development) while being confident that the packages we use are as secure and up-to-date as possible.

     Our confidence in the IUS team is second to none.
 AppCove has worked in close conjunction with the IUS team on several occasions, and they have